change-hi/change-hi.github.io/morea/hpc/experience-hpc-deep-learning.md

 "Train: X=(50000, 32, 32, 3), y=(50000, 1)" shows that in the training dataset:
 - There are 50000 data points or "images"
-- Each image has  32 width in pixels, 32 length in pixels, 3 color channels
+- Each image has  32 width in pixels, 32 length in pixels, 3 color channels (RGB)
 - 50000 rows each containing a single label or "class"
 - The number of unique classes is 10